sysmyks/urt-q3e-Spunkybot-sysmyks/README.md

 ## 📋 About the Project

-This server is based on a modified version of [`urbanterror-slim-sysmyks`](urbanterror-slim-sysmyks), derived from Q3e, with significant improvements for Jump mode.
+This server is based on a modified version of [`urbanterror-slim`](urbanterror-slim-sysmyks), derived from Q3e, with significant improvements for Jump mode.
 SpunkyBot has been adapted to be fully compatible with the Q3e server and offer simplified administration features.

 ### ✨ Server Features